phoscoder/wa-cloud-api/README.md

 `rawData` -> This is raw data straight from WhatsApp `processedPayload` -> This is an object of `ProcessPayload` it gives access to the raw_data plus helper methods

+> [!NOTE]
-**Note:** Beginners should work more with processed since it saves you time and minimizes errors
+> Beginners should work more with processed since it saves you time and minimizes errors

 **Tip:** You can refactor it to look more presentable: